 When putting forward your proposal for an IVA you need to make your insolvency practitioner/creditors aware of any sizeable assets.
 Where an asset is deemed as non-essential you may be asked to arrange a sale and use funds to repay creditors.
 For example, if you have an expensive vehicle there is a chance you may be asked to downsize to reduce running costs.
 As many people require their vehicle to get to and from work, bringing in funds to cover IVA payments, it is unlikely you would be barred from owning a vehicle.
 This would be counter-productive for your creditors.

 What happens to my pension fund in an IVA?

 There are two different types of pension fund to consider, state pension and private pension.
 Under no circumstances can creditors redirect state pension payments to cover your debts.
 The situation with a private pension is slightly different.
 Where you are making contributions, your creditors may request these cease and the funds are used to repay outstanding debts.
-In the event that you receive a lump sum pension payment before the end of your IVA this may be classed as a “windfall” and become part of your IVA, to be distributed to creditors.
+In the event that you receive a lump sum pension payment before the end of your IVA this may be classed as a “windfall” and become part of your individual voluntary arrangement, to be distributed to creditors.
 If in any doubt regarding pension assets you should approach your insolvency practitioner.

 Do I require employment income to do an IVA?

 While there is no formal requirement to be in employment when in an individual voluntary arrangement you will need to have a source of regular income/benefits.
 These must cover living expenses and leave a surplus to go towards your IVA payments.
 If you have no regular income then an individual voluntary arrangement would not be suitable and alternative options would be considered.

 Would an IVA affect my employment?